gajdi88/reactTemplate/README.md

 # reactTemplate
-This is a barebones SSR React project template
+This is a barebones SSR React project template based on https://jscomplete.com/reactful